 - Your potential leads are “magically” uninterested in your business

-The first thing you need to understand is that click fraud is all around you and everyone has some click fraud on their campaigns (and I am not referring to the invalid clicks you may be getting at the end of the month)
+The first thing you need to understand is that click fraud rampant.
+Pretty much every PPC marketer has some click fraud on their campaigns (and I am not referring to the invalid clicks you may be getting at the end of the month).

 Here are the key steps you should be taking to beat click fraud.

 - Monitor your IP’s